flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 We adopt the behaviour of [Ex1.9](#ex-1-9) replacing all blank substrings with a single blank (or in this case newline.)

+Otherwise this program is simple, print words as normal, but when we encounter a blank, move to a new line.

 #### [Ex 1-13](./Exercises/Ex1_13/ex1_13.c)

 *Write a program to print a histogram of the lengths of words